daidensacha/mp3-garden-journal/README.md

 if  not categories:
 flash("Create event categories to populate this list.", "info")
 ```
-This has simplifies my coding, as i use the same list name now for ```categories```, instaed of creating a new list ```user_categories``` and then using that also in my template.
+The change has simplified my coding, as I now use the same list name for ```categories``` instead of creating a new list ```user_categories``` and then using that in my template.
-The bug dissapeared, and my code was simpler.
+The bug disappeared, and my code was more straightforward.
 I repeated these changes in the app.py for plants and events.